 Click Next to select the default NIC and configurations, including an automatically created unique MAC address for each NIC.
 Alternatively, you might want to do the following extra configuration:

-- Change the physical network, MAC address, or Quality of Service (QoS) priority of the virtual disk by clicking Properties.
+- Change the physical network, MAC address, or Quality of Service (QoS) priority of the virtual disk by clicking Edit.

 - Add a new virtual NIC by selecting Add.

 Review settings, and then click Create Now to create the VM and return to the Search tab.

 An icon for your new VM appears under the host in the Resources pane.